Save 10% with code ESIMDB10 prices from only $4.50. Tier 1 network coverage.

 Use code ESIMDB15 for 15% discount.
 Limited time only.

-Approximately 110 travel eSIM brands and roughly 3, 200 prepaid data plans are available for use in El Salvador, offering travelers a wide variety of options to find a plan that meets their needs.
+There are about 120 providers and more than 3600 prepaid data plans available for El Salvador, offering a wide variety of options that make it easy for travelers to find an eSIM that suits their needs.

 El Salvador's mobile telecommunications sector is served by several major Mobile Network Operators (MNOs):